 What “Differentiation” Means in Stem Cell Therapy

 When you choose stem cell therapy, a medical term you’ll hear often is “differentiation.”
-Like adipose stem cells, bone marrow stem cells are a type of mesenchymal stem cells (MSCs).
+Bone marrow stem cells, bone marrow stem cells are a type of mesenchymal stem cells (MSCs).
 MSCs are multipotent, which means that they can “shapeshift” –or differentiate- into a wide array of cell types.
 The types of cells that blood marrow stem cells can become include: